Skip to main content

 }

-This is the most basic boilerplate for a custom shape, but you have to agree it's not very exciting, so let's add some more attributes.
+This is the most basic boilerplate for a custom shape, but you have to agree it's not very exciting, so let's add some more default model attributes to our shape.

-During your custom shape declaration you should specify default attributes for your model.
-These attributes will be used as a template for every instance of your custom shape.
-The attributes are defined in the defaults() function of your custom shape class.
+You most probably need some default model attributes to be specified for your custom shape.
+The default model attributes are used as a template for every instance of your custom shape.
+They are defined inside the defaults() function of your custom shape class.

 Type